influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/install-and-deploy/azure.md

 This guide requires the following:

 - Microsoft Azure account with access to the [Azure Marketplace](https://azuremarketplace.microsoft.com/).
-- Access to a terminal with SSH to access the cluster instances.
+- SSH access to cluster instances.

 To deploy InfluxDB Enterprise clusters on platforms other than Azure, see [Deploy InfluxDB Enterprise](/enterprise_influxdb/v1.8/install-and-deploy/_index).